GoArmy Redesign

 System over one-offs

 Focused on creating reusable patterns rather than custom solutions for every page.
-This let us handle massive content while maintaining consistency.
+This let us handle massive content reduction while maintaining consistency.

 Test and validate